 In the Lifetime of the Buddha

 Kisavaccha was an earlier birth of Moggallana, one of the Buddha’s top disciples.
-Moggallana had the power to visit heaven and hell, and when he did he told people on Earth he had seen disciples of the Buddha living in bliss in heaven and followers of other religious leaders suffering in hell.
-Because of this the heretics lost much support, so they paid a thug one thousand coins to kill Moggallana.
-Moggallana saw him coming and flew away to safety, but the thug came back day after day and Moggallana escaped each time.
-But on the seventh day, Moggallana’s powers vanished (A result of a time in a past life when he severely beat his elderly parents; he intended to kill them, but was overcome with guilt and stopped before they died.) and the thug crushed all his bones, leaving him for dead.
-With his last bit of strength, Moggallana flew to the see the Buddha and died with him.
-There was grief on Earth and in heaven at his death and flowers rained down during his cremation.
-The Bodhisatta hosted a sacred festival in Moggallana’s honor, attended by men and gods, that lasted seven days.
+Moggallana had the power to visit heaven and hell, and when he did, he told people on Earth that he had seen disciples of the Buddha living in bliss in heaven and followers of other religious leaders suffering in hell.
+Because of this, the heretics lost much support and they paid a thug one thousand coins to kill Moggallana.
+Moggallana saw him coming and flew away to safety.
+The thug came back day after day and Moggallana escaped each time.
+But on the seventh day, Moggallana’s powers vanished (A result of a time in a past life when he severely beat his elderly parents.
+He intended to kill them, but was overcome with guilt and stopped before they died.) and the thug crushed all his bones.
+With his last bit of strength, Moggallana flew to the see the Buddha and there he died.
+There was grief on Earth and in heaven at his death, and flowers rained down during his cremation.
+The Buddha hosted a sacred festival in Moggallana’s honor, attended by men and gods, that lasted seven days.

 Five of the Bodhisatta’s other best students were earlier births of Sariputta, Maha Kassapa, Anuruddha, Maha Kaccana, and Ananda, five of the Buddha’s top disciples.